adacalypse/modern-times-ADA/index.md

 For example, the USA has a high mutual information coefficient for the technologies considered.
 Put simply, USA's cinema industry (hollywood) is highly reactive when it comes to the introduction of real life technologies.
-Now, what about the feelings towards theses technological advancement and their impact on society? o discover this, we ran a sentiment analysis on both plot summaries and movie reviews taken from Rotten Tomatoes [[15]].
+Now, what about the feelings towards theses technological advancement and their impact on society?
+To discover this, we ran a sentiment analysis on both plot summaries and movie reviews taken from Rotten Tomatoes [[15]].

 ## Sentiment analysis on movie summaries